adimoraret/codetrest/_posts/2018-07-01-working-with-http-client.md

     Console.WriteLine(result.StatusCode);
 }
 ```
-This would work, but the problem with this is that even after application ends and connections will remain in a TIME_WAIT state for a while (depending on your setting TODO).
+This would work, but the problem with this is that even after application ends and connections will remain in a TIME_WAIT state for a while.
 Here is an example with 10 http parallel requests.
 ```csharp
 public class Program